aserg-ufmg/CursoEngenhariaSoftwarePos/README.md

   * 18/09 - Davi - Lean Inception (Paulo Carolli)
   * 25/09 - Fabio - Design Thinking
   * 02/10 - Thiago - Project to Product: How to Survive and Thrive in the Age of Digital Disruption with the Flow Framework
+  * 09/10 - Leandro - Threats Modelling
+  * 16/10 - Felipe - Métricas Ágeis (Raphael Donaire Albino)
-  * ??/?? - Ulisses - A Philosophy of Software Design
+  * 23/10 - Ulisses - A Philosophy of Software Design
-  * Métricas Ágeis (Raphael Donaire Albino)
   * Shape Up: Stop Running in Circles and Ship Work that Matters, [pdf](https://basecamp.com/shapeup/shape-up.pdf)
-  * outro livro: sugerido pelo aluno e aprovado pelo professsor

 # Apresentação Resumida de Artigos

 * 15 pontos - 20 minutos